-(b) have considered- (i) alternative regional land transport objectives that would contribute to the purpose of this Act (ii) the feasibility and affordability of those alternative objectives The RTC considered Regional Land Transport Objectives at its meeting in March 2024.
+- (b) have considered- - (i) alternative regional land transport objectives that would contribute to the purpose of this Act - (ii) the feasibility and affordability of those alternative objectives

+The RTC considered Regional Land Transport Objectives at its meeting in March 2024.
 The relative weighting of these objectives was also considered, and then refined in the final RLTP in response to public feedback.

 A number of objectives were considered earlier in the process, with a view to aligning to the direction from the LTP and expected direction of the GPS.
 These objectives included Inter-regional freight, and Progress with Projects of National Significance.

-Staff considered that these alternative objectives were less feasible than those that aligned more closely to final GPS guidance. (c) have taken into account any- (i) national energy efficiency and conservation strategy; and The NZEECS 2017-22 identifies three priorities, of which 'Efficient and low emissions transport' is most relevant to the RLTP.
-In addition to matters discussed above, the RLTP supports the NEECS by: The inclusion of programmes to decarbonise the bus and ferry fleet Projects to expand the reach and capacity of the Rapid Transit Network, supporting greater intensification around transport hubs Programmes to support Intelligent Transport Systems Projects that support freight and passenger movement by rail.
-Note that the NZEECS expired in June 2022 under section 12 of the Energy Efficiency and Conservation Act 2 but has not yet been replaced. (c) have taken into account any- (ii) relevant national policy statements and any relevant regional policy statements or plans that are for the time being in force under the Resource Management Act 1991 ; and The National Policy Statement on Freshwater Management (NPS-FM) 2020.
+Officers considered that these alternative objectives were less feasible than those that aligned more closely to final GPS guidance.

+- (c) have taken into account any- - (i) national energy efficiency and conservation strategy; and

+The NZEECS 2017-22 identifies three priorities, of which 'Efficient and low emissions transport' is most relevant to the RLTP.
+In addition to matters discussed above, the RLTP supports the NEECS by:

+- The inclusion of programmes to decarbonise the bus and ferry fleet - Projects to expand the reach and capacity of the Rapid Transit Network, supporting greater intensification around transport hubs - Programmes to support Intelligent Transport Systems - Projects that support freight and passenger movement by rail.

+Note that the NZEECS expired in June 2022 under section 12 of the Energy Efficiency and Conservation Act 2 but has not yet been replaced.

+- (c) have taken into account any- - (ii) relevant national policy statements and any relevant regional policy statements or plans that are for the time being in force under the Resource Management Act 1991; and

+The National Policy Statement on Freshwater Management (NPS-FM) 2020.
 The NPS-FM sets the direction on how freshwater should be managed in New Zealand.
 The RLTP projects will incorporate improved stormwater management.
 The Government has announced its intention to begin work on a replacement for the NPS-FM in 2024 and the deadline for councils to notify freshwater plan changes has been extended by three years to 31 December 2027.

 The National Policy Statement on Urban Development (NPS-UD) 2020 The NPS-UD seeks to ensure that New Zealand has well-functioning urban environments.
 The RLTP supports this objective by ensuring that the urban environment is serviced by existing or planned public transport, and that land-use planning can be integrated with infrastructure planning and funding decisions.

 The NPS-UD also requires councils to prepare a Future Development Strategy (FDS) and councils are strongly encouraged to use the FDS to inform the RLTP.
 The FDS sets broad strategic context for the RLTP, including high priority housing development areas.

 Auckland Unitary Plan (AUP).
-The development of the RLTP has taken inform the RLTP.
-The FDS sets broad strategic context for the RL including high priority housing development areas.

-transport objectives in the Regional Policy Statement within the AUP.
-(1) Effective, efficient and safe transport that: (a) supports the movement of people, goods and services ; (b) integrates with and supports a quality compact urban form; (c) enables growth; (d) avoids, remedies or mitigates adverse effects on the quality of the environment and amenity values and the health and safety of people and communities; and (e) facilitates transport choices , recognises different trip characteristics and enables accessibility and mobility for all sectors of the community.
-In particular, the RLTP's strong emphasis on fast and reliable public transport supports efficient movement, enables compact growth and helps to mitigate adverse effects on the environment.
-The expected form of land use under the AUP has also been part of the context considered when assessing project prioritisation. (c) have taken into account any - The RTC has considered likely funding sources through the development of the Draft RLTP investment programme, and these are set out in Section (iii) likely funding from any source 8.
+The development of the RLTP has taken account of the provisions and general direction of the AUP in that the RLTP objectives, investment programme and outcomes align with the following transport objectives in the Regional Policy Statement within the AUP.

+- (1) Effective, efficient and safe transport that: - (a) supports the movement of people, goods and services; - (b) integrates with and supports a quality compact urban form;

-Appendix 13: Changes from the Draft RLTP
+Appendix 13: Changes from Draft RLTP